syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/legend.md

 ## Arrow Page Navigation

 By default, the page number will be enabled while legend paging.
-Now, you can disable that page number and also you can get left and right arrows for page navigation.
-You have to set `false` value to `enablePages` to get this support.
+Now, the page number can be disabled and also the left and right arrows gets rendered for page navigation.
+To render the arrow page navigation, the [`enablePages`](../api/chart3d/legendSettings/#enablepages) propert should be set to `false`.

 {% if page.publishingplatform == "typescript" %}